vladpi/yappa/README.md

 # Limitations
 There are some limitations, however YandexCloud team is constantly releasing the features and services.
 Also, this project will try to keep up.
 So stay tuned :)
-## Frameworks support

-At this point WSGI applications and raw functions are supported, tested on Flask and Django.
-ASGI applications (FastAPI, Starlette) will be added in the future

 ## Database connectivity

 Only YandexDB is supported inside Yandex Cloud.
 So any database you use has to have public IP address

 Managed Postgress will be added soon, see updates

 ## Headers and authorization